-According to article 200 of Decree Law No. 830, the tax authority shall review for any deficiencies in its settlement of any taxes to be paid, by applying a requirement of a 3 years term from the expiration of the legal deadline when payment should have been made.
-In addition, this requirement could be extended to a 6 years term for the revision of taxes subject to declaration, when such declaration was not been filed or has been presented purposely false.
+According to article 200 of Decree Law No. 830, the tax authority shall review for any deficiencies in its settlement and taxes turn giving rise, by applying a requirement of 3 years term from the expiration of the legal deadline when payment should have been made.
+Besides, this requirement was extended to 6 years term for the revision of taxes subject to declaration, when such declaration was not been filed or has been presented maliciously false.

-b) United States
+United States